Reporting and Receipting

 Receipting – General Guidelines

-If you require the Foodgrains Bank to issue 2015 tax receipts to any of your project donors, we must receive the proceeds of your project before November 30th, 2015.
+If you require the Foodgrains Bank to issue 2022 tax receipts to any of your project donors, we must receive the proceeds and project report before November 30, 2022.

 What’s eligible for a tax receipt and what’s not?